DoomaticSudds/dotfiles/README.md

 Distro: Arch Linux

-Gtk Theme: -Gruvbox- Colloid Dark (I changed my Gtk theme, as you can see in my Pywal Screenshots)
+Gtk Theme: ~~Gruvbox~~ Colloid Dark (I changed my Gtk theme, as you can see in my Pywal Screenshots)

 Colorscheme: Gruvbox (I edited up a little to flow with some of my wallpapers)

 Music Player: MPD/Ncmpcpp

 Main Web Browser: Firefox with Gnome Empathy theme

+File Manager: Nemo

+Icons: Tele Icon Circle

 _________________________________________________________________________________________________________________________________________________________